cubert-hyperspectral/cuvis.sdk/Python/README.md

 ./cubert_env/Scripts/activate
 ```

-Then navigate from within your coding environment to `Cubert-Community-Hub/Python/src` and run `pip install . [-e]` in the command line.
+Then navigate from within your coding environment to `Cubert-Community-Hub/Python/src` and run `pip install [--editable] .` in the command line.

 ## Linux Specific Instructions